documentcloud/documentcloud/app/views/help/public.markdown

 state                       | (Includes provinces, in countries that have provinces instead of states.)
 For example: [state: Arizona][]. country                     | For example: [country: Iran][].

-To see the details of how to use our search API, visit the API documentation at [documentcloud.org/help/api][].

 Questions?
 Don't hesitate to [contact us][].
 And as you go, feel free to [request features and report bugs][].

 <div class="help_footer">